 Why do bushcare?

-Urban bushland, being part of broader ecosystems, has much to offer the community, both as something that is good in itself (life, knowledge, beauty) and in the form of ecosystem services (healthy soil, food, clean water and air, positive recreational and cultural experiences and much more).
+Urban bushland, being part of broader ecosystems, has much to offer the community, both as something that is good in itself (life, knowledge and beauty) and in the form of ecosystem services: healthy soil, food, clean water and air, positive recreational and cultural experiences and much more.
 However, it is constantly threatened by adverse urban impacts, particularly invasive weeds and large stormwater flows that cause erosion.